-Section 5.
-Union Dues. (a) The University, upon written authorization from an employee, will deduct union dues and fees from the employee's regular monthly salary.
+- (b) The Union agrees that dues for a membership category will be either a flat dollar amount or a single percentage of pay. - (c) The University, upon written authorization from an employee, will deduct union dues from the employee's regular monthly salary.
 This authorization shall include a statement directing the University to inform the Union of the name of the employee and the amount deducted each month.
 The amount to be deducted shall be certified by the Union to the University.
-The sum of all monies deducted shall be remitted to the Union within thirty (30) days.

-(b) It is understood that notifications from the Union to start or stop dues deductions received after the monthly payroll cutoff date, will take effect the following month.
+The sum of all monies deducted shall be remitted to the Union within thirty (30) days. - (d) The University agrees that once authorized by a graduate assistant, dues deduction authorization will remain in effect as long as the graduate assistant retains graduate assistant status; and may be revoked only upon cessation of graduate assistant status, or upon thirty (30) days written notice.
+The Union agrees that its dues deduction authorization cards will clearly inform graduate assistants that once authorized, dues deductions will remain in effect as long as the graduate assistant retains graduate assistant status; and may be revoked only upon cessation of graduate assistant status, or upon thirty (30) days written notice.
+The parties agree that dues will not be deducted from pay earned for employment in a status other than as a graduate assistant.